isomerpages/iras-taxacademy/_structured-tax-training/goods-and-services-tax.md

 [Registration Form](https://form.gov.sg/660bbf0417bcb62801c0d3fe){:target="_blank"} - [Details](/files/executive-tax-programmes/Course_Programme_GST_L1_1_2024.pdf){:target="_blank"}

-Registration is CLOSED for intake 1/2024 (May 2024 intake).
+Registration is OPEN for intake 2 &amp; 3/2024 (Sep 2024 intake).

-The next intake for this course will be in Sep 2024.
+The next intake for this course will be in Feb 2025.
 Registration will be available six to eight weeks prior to the course commencement date.

 <a id="etp2gst-ta-id"></a>
 ### **GST Programme Level 2**